The Univalence Principle: Functoriality of derivatives

 \begin{proof} The following square commutes.

 Note that since $H$ is a discrete opfibration, so is ${H_{>0}}$.
-Since both instances of $U$ are also discrete opfibrations (\Cref{lem:Uisfib}), we find (using \Cref{lem:fibleftcan}) that $\derivcat{H}{h}$ is a discrete opfibration. \end{proof}
+Since both instances of $U$ are also discrete opfibrations (\cref{lem:Uisfib}), we find (using \cref{lem:fibleftcan}) that $\derivcat{H}{h}$ is a discrete opfibration. \end{proof}

 \begin{proposition} Let $\L$ be an inverse exo-category of height $>0$.
-Then we have a functor $\derivcat{\L}{}$ from $\L(0) \to \Ustrict$ (with category structure inherited from $\Ustrict$) to the category of inverse exo-categories and discrete opfibrations over $\L_{>0}$. \end{proposition} \begin{proof} Take $H$ to be the identity in \cref{def:derivation_functorial_action}. \cref{lem:Uisfib,prop:deriv-opfib} show that this functor lands in discrete opfibrations over $\L_{>0}$. \end{proof}
+Then we have an exo-functor $\derivcat{\L}{}$ from $\L(0) \to \Ustrict$ (with exo-category structure inherited from $\Ustrict$) to the exo-category of inverse exo-categories and discrete opfibrations over $\L_{>0}$. \end{proposition} \begin{proof} Take $H$ to be the identity in \cref{def:derivation_functorial_action}. \cref{lem:Uisfib,prop:deriv-opfib} show that this functor lands in discrete opfibrations over $\L_{>0}$. \end{proof}

+\begin{remark} Note that \cref{def:derivation_functorial_action,prop:deriv-opfib} wrap up two kinds of functoriality in one statement: \begin{enumerate} \item For a fixed diagram signature $\L$, the derivative $\derivcat{\L}{}$ is functorial on maps of $\L(0)$-indexed families of exotypes.
+This is the functor $\derivcat{\L}{}$ discussed in \cref{prop:deriv-func}, and the one referred to when we wrote $\derivcat{\L}{\copair{1_{\bottom{M}}}{\hat{a}}}$ towards the beginning of \cref{sec:indisc-folds}. \item A morphism (i.e., discrete opfibration) $F : \L \to \M$ between diagram signatures induces a map from the derivative $\derivcat{\M}{M}$ of $\M$ at some family $M : \M(0) \to \U$ to the derivative $\derivcat{\L}{F^*M}$ of $\L$ at the induced family $F^*M : \L(0) \to \U$. \end{enumerate} The definition of functorial signature, given in \cref{def:abstract_signature}, distinguishes more explicitly between these two functorialities. \end{remark}

 Now recall from ordinary category theory that the category of discrete opfibrations over a given category $\C$ is equivalent to the functor category $[\C,\Set]$.
 By the same argument in exo-category theory, the codomain of the functor $\derivcat{\L}{}$ from \cref{prop:deriv-func} is equivalent to the exo-functor exo-category $[\L_{>0}, \Ustrict]$.